 In 2016, amendments were made to the law on Gender Equality to include a requirement for each municipality or city assembly to form a gender equality council charged with promoting gender equality and countering gender discrimination at the local level.

-Only 14 per cent of municipal council members are women, only one of 64 elected mayors is a woman, and the share of women in the national Parliament is just 15 percent.

-Since Georgia’s independence, women’s participation in Parliament has increased slightly.
-Some 73 members of the 150-seats in Parliament are allocated from single-mandate constituencies, known as “majoritarian” electoral districts.
-There are only 5 women majoritarian candidates out of 73 MPs.

 The Parliamentary Elections in October 2016 took a step forward for women’s political participation considering that previous Parliament had a fewer number of women.
 In 2012-2016, there were only 18 women MPs in Georgia, accounting for as low as 12% of all 150 MPs.
 Following the elections in 2016, 24 women were able to gain seats, accounting for 16% of the total number of MPs.
 The number of women MPs remained 22 after the process of formation of the government, after some candidates turned down their Parliamentary seats and Presidential Elections in 2018.

 With the majority (53 percent) of the country’s population being female and a higher number of university graduates being women, the underrepresentation of women in decision-making processes – including politics, speaks to inherent inequality caused by a wide range of gaps in economic and social lives, as well as low political awareness.
 The Constitution of Georgia upholds the value of equality and requires the government to ensure equality between men and women.
 However, de facto inequalities are still widespread.

-While National Democratic Institute’s (NDI) polls demonstrate an increasing public support towards a 50/50 parliament (the share grew from 30 percent in 2014 to 46 percent in 2019), there is a significant push-back among predominantly male decision-makers.
-In 2018, a mandatory quota bill submitted to the Parliament supported by 37,000 signatures failed to pass by a margin of fewer than ten votes (for more information see paragraphs 16 and 17 - Temporary special measures).

-The HR NAP, Activity 13.1.7.1, calls for initiating “legislative amendments in order to increase the representation of women in elected bodies”.

 The Election Administration of Georgia (CESKO) carries out relevant activities based on the principles of equality.
 CESKO acknowledges gender inequality in political participation as a serious challenge to Georgia’s democracy and long-term development.

 In 2011, the Central Election Commission (CEC) established a Gender Equality Council responsible for creating and implementing a Gender Equality Policy of the Election Administration and supporting implementation of gender equality related recommendations elaborated by the GoG and international organizations.
 The administration drafted a Strategic Plan for 2015-2019 and annual action plans.
-One of the strategic objectives is to support the development of an environment with greater gender equality, through the implementation of a gender equality policy, encouraging women’s participation in political and public life.
-Under the action plan, a training programme for female candidates will be developed, a gender audit will be carried out and new informational resources for publishing gender disaggregated election data will be developed.
+One of the strategic objectives was to support the development of an environment with greater gender equality, through the implementation of a gender equality policy, encouraging women’s participation in political and public life.